0xsamuel-eth/engine_analyzer/README.md

 # Engine Analyzer
-Basic MATLAB project analyzing and visualizing data garthered for an engine control unit
+Basic MATLAB project analyzing and visualizing data gathered from an engine control unit